nops-io/nops-docs/pages/Integrations_and_Agents/Agents/Configure-nOps-Kubernetes-Agent-on-EKS.md

 5. <a href="https://kubernetes.io/docs/reference/kubectl/overview/" target="_blank">kubectl</a>
 6. Unix-like terminal to execute the installation script.
 7. Terraform if installing via [IaC](https://github.com/nops-io/nops-docs/blob/main/pages/Integrations_and_Agents/Agents/Configure-nOps-Kubernetes-Agent-on-EKS.md#installation-using-insfrastructure-as-code).
-8. Storage Class created for the EKS cluster (EBS gp2 or gp3)
+8. EBS CSI Driver installed with a Storage Class configured for the EKS cluster (To dynamically create EBS gp2/gp3 volumes)
 9. If you want to enable karpenOps agent, make sure Karpenter is installed in the cluster.

 For karpenOps specific documentation, please click <a href="https://help.nops.io/copilot-eks-onboarding.html" target="_blank">here</a>.